Get more from your Personal Home Manager . . .

 And finally, you should always wear ear & eye protection when you are mowing.
 And if you have allergies or asthma, then it will help you to wear a respirator too.

 Here are a few other tips for you to consider while you are mowing.

 You should use your weed whacker before you mow, then your mower can chop up the clippings that you have cut up.

 Also, you will want to mow in straight lines and overlap your wheel marks.
 And you will want to vary your cutting patterns . . . if you cut north to south one time, then cut east to west the next time, then northeast to southeast the next, and so on.
 This keeps your lawn from getting matted down in one direction.

 And lastly, you should clean your mower after each use.

-Hopefully this article and video has given you some helpful tips for how to mow your lawn to protect both your lawn’s health and the safety of both you and your family.
+Hopefully, this article and video has given you some helpful tips on how to mow your lawn to protect both your lawn’s health and the safety of both you and your family.